-real or nominal appreciation in that property.
-All the currently received income would be treated as ordinary income to the recipient, notwithstanding the fact that in an inflationary environment, a portion of that income in economic terms would represent a return of principal.
+recipient, notwithstanding the fact that in an inflationary environment, a portion of that income in economic terms would represent a return of principal.
 Thus, indexing basis would be of limited usefulness to the holder of this type of property for whom property appreciation attributable to inflation would be recognized as ordinary income over the period the property is held, accompanied by a capital loss (if losses are allowed) or diminution of capital gain on disposition.
 Fronically, the benefit of basis indexing is greater for property that does not generate current income and that as a result already enjoys the benefit of tax deferral.
+Basis adjustments will match Inflationary Increases only by happenstance.

 Finally, even assuming that the proper measure of inflation in an asset can be determined with reasonable precision, it can be demonstrated that in most cases actual basis adjustments will match inflationary increases only by happenstance.
 This unfortunate result occurs because in the absence of gain realization, annual adjustments are made to the basis of the asset without regard to its fair market value.
-Nevertheless, inflation in any period by its nature will increase the nominal price of an asset relative to its value at the beginning of the measurement period.
-This result is most easily understood in the context of an investment in non-participating preferred stock.
+Nevertheless, inflation in any period by its nature will increase This result is most easily understood in the context of an investment in non-participating preferred stock.
 For example, individual Investor A pays \$1,000 for \$1,000 face amount of XYZ Corp. preferred stock, which has a 10% annual dividend.
 Inflation of 5% is anticipated in determining the dividend rate and inflation actually occurs at that rate.
 A's stock is redeemed after 10 years for \$1,000.
 At that time A's indexed basis in the stock is \$1,629, resulting in a capital (and economic) loss of \$629.
 This loss occurs because each un-indexed dividend payment represents economically a return of capital in part.
 Cf. § 1059(f).
 The same phenomenon occurs with respect to depreciable property if basis is indexed only on disposition and depreciation deductions are not indexed.
-See Part V.B., infra.
+59 See Part V.B., infra.